-The affects would be hard felt by many food manufacturers as consumers expect food to feel and taste the same.
+The effects would be hard felt by many food manufacturers as consumers expect the food to feel and taste the same.
 The smaller cafes and restaurants may be able to get away, by changing their menu promptly and look for substitutes.
-The needs for Research and Development Scientist would soon be on the rise, to help with food reformulations.
+The need for Research and Development scientists would soon be on the rise, to help with food reformulations.

-Due to the large disruption of the food supply chain, manufacturer’s and distributors may be forced to source ingredients from unapproved suppliers, increasing the risk for food fraud, to meet their customer demand.
-Food quality assurance personnel may face an enormous needs for supplier and ingredients approval, to ensure the food ingredients are safe and particularly free from food fraud.
+Due to the large disruption of the food supply chain, manufacturers and distributors may be forced to source ingredients from unapproved suppliers, increasing the risk for food fraud, to meet their customer demand.
+Food quality assurance personnel may face an enormous need for supplier and ingredients approval, to ensure the food ingredients are safe and particularly free from food fraud.

-Food fraud incidents can be reduced through proper development, management and implementation of food fraud program.
+Food fraud incidents can be reduced through proper development, management and implementation of food fraud programs.
 Your food fraud program should incorporate

 - Identification of food fraud risks through the food supply and manufacturing chain

 - Risk mitigation of identified food fraud risk